Editor's note: This article was expanded and updated in November 2017.

 - Keep the planning process simple by gathering and organizing accurate information.

-- Review results with key departments, such as IT and facilities, to ensure that your assumptions are correct.
+- Review results with key departments, such as IT and facilities, to ensure your assumptions are correct.

 Data center disaster plans help protect a significant investment for most organizations.
 While some firms address data center recovery by building a second data center or leasing specially equipped space at a third-party facility, a careful assessment of data center operations and risks is an important starting point in a DR program.